 Create & manage supervised users

 - Choose a picture and a name for the person.
-(To import an existing supervised user instead, click Import an existing supervised user).
+To import an existing supervised user, click Import an existing supervised user.

-- Check the box next to "Control and view the websites this person visits from (your email address)".
+- Check "Control and view the websites this person visits from (your email address)."
 If the checkbox is grayed out, you'll need to sign in to Chrome.

 - Click Add.